kafziel4/pluralsight-react/README.md

+# React

+Projeto em JavaScript do curso <a href="https://app.pluralsight.com/library/courses/react-practical-start/table-of-contents">A Practical Start with React 17</a> da Pluralsight.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).